onqtam/headjack/src/motivation/philosophy.md

 Any of the mentioned articles or quotes by ppl like balaji should have been a notification or reference - everything should be interlinked

+there's no solid foundation and thus we can't agree on what's true.

+visualize the global HEATMAP of interests